 Lions Breath: 6 step guide (Simhasana Pranayama)

 What is the lion’s breath?Lion’s breath is a sitting pranayama practice in yoga for releasing tension in the jaw, neck, and face.
 This practice helps you feel more energized as we wake up our face with a new flow.
-It is a strong pranayama that leaves you with courage, energy, and laughter!
+It is a powerful pranayama that leaves you with courage, energy, and laughter!
 A great way of gaining new power and release your anger.

 Pranayama: to become more energized and to find your flow

-Simhasana pranayama ( lion pose) is a breathing exercise which posture has the resemblance of a sitting lion, hence the name.
-Simha means lion and mudra indicate gesture.
+Simhasana pranayama ( lion pose) is a breathing exercise in which posture has the resemblance of a sitting lion, hence the name.
+Simha means lion and mudra indicate gestures.
 There are many different types of pranayama in yoga where you practice your breathing techniques, and the lion's breath is only one of them.

 It is a great practice to let go of other people’s opinions, letting go of negativity and have a moment to yourself where you are allowed to feel a bit silly, practicing lions breath makes that possible.